 Mr. Dan Snyder

-Mr. Dan Snyder is the epitome of a “lifelong learner,” having most recently completed a degree in Liberal Arts and a certificate in screen writing, the culmination of a 20-year educational process beginning at Bryan College, passing through George Mason University with studies in philosophy, Mannes Conservatory in musical training and The New School in Manhattan where he has been working on post graduate studies in Liberal Arts.
+Mr. Dan Snyder teaches upper school Omnibus and Rhetoric at CSW.
+The epitome of a “lifelong learner,” Mr. Snyder recently completed a degree in Liberal Arts and a certificate in screen writing, the culmination of a 20-year educational process beginning at Bryan College, passing through George Mason University with studies in philosophy, Mannes Conservatory in musical training and The New School in Manhattan where he has been working on post graduate studies in Liberal Arts.

-In addition, Mr. Snyder was a military man, stationed variously around the east coast, first in the US Marines as an air traffic controller and computer specialist, and finally in the US Army Band in Washington, DC.
-Mr. Snyder has also worked in the video game and simulation industry as a programmer/designer and project manager, where he encountered and applied training theories and modern narrative forms.
+In addition, Mr. Snyder served in the military for many years, stationed in various areas around the east coast, first in the US Marines as an air traffic controller and computer specialist, and finally in the US Army Band in Washington, DC.
+Mr. Snyder also worked in the video game and simulation industry as a programmer/designer and project manager, where he encountered and applied training theories and modern narrative forms.

-Furthermore, the true “renaissance” man, Mr. Snyder has an extensive background in music having sung first around the country as a boy with his father and mother in their ‘Message in Music’ ministry, then in the Army Chorus in Washington, DC, followed by a career as a classical and operatic singer around the world.
+Furthermore, Mr. Snyder has an extensive background in music having sung first around the country as a boy with his father and mother in their ‘Message in Music’ ministry, then in the Army Chorus in Washington, DC, followed by a career as a classical and operatic singer around the world.

 Beyond his students at CSW, the Mr. Snyder said the coolest person he ever met was a Marine survivor of the Baatan Death March.